-43 Source area at Corner Farm The embryonic River Ver has its origins in the dramatic tucks and folds of the high landscape west of Kensworth Lynch.
+◆8 Source area at Corner Farm The embryonic River Ver has its origins in the dramatic tucks and folds of the high landscape west of Kensworth Lynch.
 It begins at the point where two valleys merge, occupied on the surface by Lynch House and Corner Farm.

 MARKYATE AND KENSWORTH Walk to the north end of High Street 1.
 (To see the River Ver exiting Markyate Cell 2, detour right, under the bypass).
 Turn left after the War Memorial, up the track to the small village cemetery.
 Turn right then leave the cemetery, turning right onto a playing field and continue onto a footpath leading towards Kensworth.
-Take in the view to Markyate Cell 5 and the views of the Lynch and source area 4 on this stretch.
-KEY Ver Valley Walk 1 uses rights of way to link to the River Ver Trail to enable $\mathbf{H}$ Keep an eye out for Red Kites and Buzzards soaring above as they use the valley thermals as uplift to gain height.
-At Lynch Hill, cross the road $\bigwedge$ turn left and then take the right hand fork.
-At the footpath at the corner of a small wood, turn left to the top of Lynch Hill $\bigcirc$ .
+Take in the view to Markyate Cell 3 and the views of the Lynch and source area 4 on this stretch.
+Keep an eye out for Red Kites and Buzzards soaring above as they use the valley thermals as uplift to gain height.
+At Lynch Hill, cross the road \triangle turn left and then take the right hand fork.
+At the footpath at the corner of a small wood, turn left to the top of Lynch Hill \bigcirc .
 For the shorter walk, cross the road and turn right, then follow the instructions from paragraph 6 below.
 Walk along Common Road for half a mile.
 Once in Kensworth, take the second footpath on the right, about 50 yards past the Methodist Church.
 Head down the wooded track, then across the arable fields to Hollicks Lane and Church End.
 (Enjoy the views as you cross this dry valley above the source of the Ver.)
-Turn right, past St Mary's Church 1.
+6 Turn right, past St Mary's Church 7.
 Follow Hollick's Lane, becoming The Lynch, to Corner Farm where the embryonic Ver begins, a flow of water down the road during rain showers 3.
 Short walk continues here: Back at Lynch Hill follow the path left, through the hedge and over the infant River Ver.
-Walk up and over the top of the Lynch /2.
+Walk up and over the top of the Lynch 9.
 (Lynch is derived from the Olde English pre 7th Century word 'hlinc', meaning hill.)
-Cross Watling Street $\Lambda$ and take the path up the slope beside the nursery $\Phi$ .
+Cross Watling Street \triangle and take the path up the slope beside the nursery \bigcirc .
 Follow this through the small wood, past the latest phase of the solar farm and onto Millfield Lane.
 Turn right, then right again into Caddington Common.
-Turn right at Luton Road ightarrow At the footpath turn left down the slope of the valley $\oplus$ to Markyate.
+Turn right at Luton Road $extit{ iny}$ At the footpath turn left down the slope of the valley $extit{ iny}$ to Markyate.
 Cross the footbridge over the A5 and into Hicks Road, back to Markyate High Street.
-The River Ver runs in a culvert in front of the newly built houses here 1.

-you to explore the river valley in bite-sized sections.
+The River Ver runs in a culvert in front of the newly built houses here 2.
+KEY Ver Valley Walk 1 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite-sized sections.
 Waymarking Follow these waymarks on your way around the route.
+Ver Valley View Public Footpath Public Bridleway Take care when crossing main roads Nature notes Position of a Ver Valley Bench ME TRES 500 250 1000 0.5 MILE